pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 <a class="anchor" id="L"></a>
 ### L

+"The weight of the evidence should be proportioned to the strangeness of the facts."
+--Principle of Laplace

 "What some people mistake for the high cost of living is really the cost of high living."
 --Doug Larson